ifohancroft/PiCase40-GPIO-PCB/README.md

  - T: Top mount hole center to top board edge - 2.5mm.
 As long as you leave some lip around the hole, you can have it couple of cm if you want, but if you have the slanted edge on the right, keep in mind U.

 All corners are 135 degrees, and the length of all of them except for the two on top around the top mount hole is 1.5mm.

-## TODO

-1. Update the PCB outline from the FreeCAD file.
-2. Check component placement again.
-3. Order a new PCB and hand solder it, to make sure it fits
-4. Buy a Raspberry Pi to test the PCB?
-5. Prettify the footprints
-6. Figure out a way to make the PCB include the male header riser, so it can be factory assembled by the board house.
-7. Update the README

-trest